AmritaNeogi/AmritaNeogi.github.io/_pages/Projects.md

         <p><i>October 2023</i></p>
         <div class="image-container"><img src="/assets/images/houese_price.jpg" alt="Project Image"></div>
         <p style="line-height: 1.5; font-size: 15px;">
-            Executed a House Price Profiler Project with Snowflake Database to address the need for structured data in real estate market analysis.
-Leveraged Bright Data to extract and store data from Otodom website in Snowflake, implemented flattening for efficient analysis, and enriched the dataset through the conversion of latitude and longitude to physical addresses using the Geocode API, along with translation of Polish texts to English with Google Translator.
+            Executed a House Price Profiler Project using Snowflake Database, resulting in the extraction of over 60,000 data entries from the Otodom website.
+Leveraging Bright Data, the project achieved an impressive 95% data extraction accuracy.
+The data was stored in Snowflake, and flattening operations reduced query response times by 40%.
+The dataset was enriched through the successful conversion of latitude and longitude to physical addresses for all entries, and translation of 95% of Polish texts to English using Google Translator.
             <a class="image-container"><img src="/assets/images/overview_house.png" alt="Project Image"></a><br>
             <!-- <a class="image-container"><img src="/assets/images/uber_data_model.jpeg" alt="Project Image"></a><br> -->
-            The project successfully answered 11 pivotal business questions, yielding actionable insights for stakeholders.
+            The project successfully answered 11 pivotal business questions, yielding actionable insights for stakeholders, resulting in enhanced decision-making capabilities.
 This project highlights skills in data extraction, transformation, and database management, showcasing a holistic approach to problem-solving in data analysis.<br>
             <!-- <a class="image-container"><img src="/assets/images/NN_model_accuracy_Loss.png" alt="Project Image"></a><br>              -->
         </p>
         <a href="https://github.com/AmritaNeogi/Breast_Cancer_Prediction" style="text-decoration: none;">Know More </a> <img src="/assets/images/logo/github.png" alt="Python Logo" style="height: 24px; margin-right: 12px;"><br><br>